murphy-slaw/atlas_hud/README.md

 * Can optionally require the player to have a compass item in hand, in the hotbar, or in the inventory to display the ribbon.
 ## Acknowledgements
 Inspired by [Chrono's Compass Ribbon](https://modrinth.com/mod/compass-ribbon).

-Icon: "cartography" by Rofidatul Hasanah from <a href="https://thenounproject.com/icon/cartography-7411168/" target="_blank" title="cartography Icons">Noun Project</a> (CC BY 3.0)